Eng-AliGhazzawi/pytorch-retinanet/README.md

 ## Acknowledgements

-- Significant amounts of code are borrowed from the [keras retinanet implementation](https://github.com/fizyr/keras-retinanet)
+- Significant amounts of code are borrowed from the [yhenon_implmentation](https://github.com/yhenon/pytorch-retinanet)
-- The NMS module used is from the [pytorch faster-rcnn implementation](https://github.com/ruotianluo/pytorch-faster-rcnn)

 ## Examples